-In the case of similar obligations, businesses are required to report information that is required by regulatory law, for example, in the case of mining law, subsoil users are required to report information regarding annual volume of extraction, exports, amounts paid to the budget, monitoring of mining area, location of production landfill generated during extraction, safety of the population of adjacent communities anf healthcare.
+In the case of similar obligations, businesses are required to report information that is required by regulatory law.
+For example, in the case of mining law, subsoil users must report information regarding the annual volume of extraction, exports, amounts paid to the budget, monitoring of the mining area, the location of production landfill generated during extraction, the safety of the population of adjacent communities and healthcare.

-9 Which bodies enforce these requirements, and what is the extent of their powers?
+Which bodies enforce these requirements, and what is the extent of their powers?

-For most cases the bodies that enforce these requirements are regulatory bodies.
-In the case of mining it is the Ministry of Environment, and for electronic communications it is the Public Services Regulatory Commission of Armenia.
-The extent of their powers is to require reports and in the case of failure to provide reports to take responsible measures, which may be a warning, suspension of the right or termination of the right.
+For most cases, the bodies that enforce these requirements are regulatory bodies.
+In the case of mining, it is the Ministry of Environment, and for electronic communications, it is the Public Services Regulatory Commission of Armenia.
+The extent of their powers is to require reports and, in the case of failure to provide reports, to take responsible measures, which may be a warning, suspension of the relevant right or termination of that right.